JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Thursday, 18 August, 2022

 Today was another busy day, but I still got my coding in.
 It took some dedicated work, but I got my coding in.
 I practiced more with functions and learned about ways to make code more reusable.

+Day 11

+Friday, 19 August, 2022

+I got a few hours in today.
+I watched two whole lectures on coding from Harvard's CS50 class (via YouTube) and a bunch of shorter videos.
+During my actual coding time, I practiced more with functions and with for loops.
+I ran onto a bug with the for loop I was working with, I got the first iteration to work but nothing after that seemed to work and I am not sure why.
+So tomorrow, I will be trying to do some troubleshooting.